alihaydaroglu/1T8W-notes/lecture-4.md

 ## Syscalls related to process abstraction

-**Process creation** requires loading code and static data of a program from the disk into the memory, and creating the address space of the process (including code, static data, heap and stack) in the physical memory.
+**Process creation** requires loading code and static data of a program from the disk into the memory, and creating the address space of the process \(including code, static data, heap and stack\) in the physical memory.
+You could load it in two ways:

+* **lazily**: load it up page by page, in chunks, not all at once
+* **eagerly**: load it up all at once

 Some useful syscalls:

 * All processes have unique process IDs, retrieved with the `getpid()` syscall.
-* `fork()` syscall copies a process (parent and child) and returns both.
+* `fork()` syscall copies a process \(parent and child\) and returns both.
 * `exec()` replaces an address space with a new program.
 * `exit()` or `kill()` are used for process termination.